dustinpfister/blog_posts/_posts/js-javascript-example-digital-art-invaders.md

 I then have my create canvas method that I started when working out my [collection if vanilla javaScript canvas examples](/2020/03/23/canvas-example/).
 When it comes to those examples I started each project from the ground up, as I do with these examples, rather than using [some kind of canvas framework](/2021/08/27/js-javascript-example-canvas-module/) for better or worse that is one of rules when it came to making that series of examples.
 However I made one little exception from one project to the next, and that exception was this method.

 I then have a number of typical methods that I use in almost every project like this such as a mathematical module method, and distance and bounding box method.
+I also have a few methods that have to do with working with angles.

 ```js
 var utils = {};